rlondon3/jwm_backend/ReadMe.md

 - **Express.js**: A minimalist web framework for Node.js used to build RESTful APIs.
 - **PostgreSQL**: A powerful, open-source relational database system.
 - **Docker**: Containerization of the PostgreSQL database to ensure a consistent development environment.
-- **Mocha/Chai**: Unit testing framework and assertion library for Node.js.
+- **Jasmine**: Unit testing framework and assertion library for Node.js.
 - **CI/CD**: Automated pipelines using GitHub Actions.
 - **AWS**: S3 for serving frontend assets, Route 53 for DNS management.
 - **Terraform**: Infrastructure as Code (IaC) for managing AWS resources.